mbn312/parspice/README.md

 ## Building

+Use `./gradlew build` in the root of the repo to build ParSPICE and run the tests.

+## Usage

+These details will probably change.

-Build with `gradle publishToMavenLocal`.
-This should store copies of the packaged outputs in `~/.m2/repository/org/parspice/`
+To use ParSPICE in another project, publish it with `./gradlew publishToMavenLocal`.
+This should store copies of the packaged outputs in
+`~/.m2/repository/org/parspice/`

 You should then be able to import the implementation dependency with `mavenLocal()` in the repositories list and `implementation 'org.parspice:parspice.implementation:1.0-SNAPSHOT'` in the dependencies list.

-## Usage

 The user needs to compile a fat jar of their project that includes all dependencies needed for the worker.
 Then they should create a subclass of either `OutputWorker` or `InputOutputWorker`,